e-johnstonn/SalesCopilot/data/BLOG.md

 ```python
 results = db.query_db(detected_objection)
 ```
 To have our LLM generate a message based off these results and the objection, we use [LangChain](https://github.com/hwchase17/langchain).
-In this example, we use a placeholder for the prompt - if you want to check out the prompts used in SalesGPT, check out the [prompts.py file](https://github.com/e-johnstonn/salesGPT/blob/master/prompts.py).
+In this example, we use a placeholder for the prompt - if you want to check out the prompts used in SalesCopilot, check out the [prompts.py file](https://github.com/e-johnstonn/SalesCopilot/blob/master/prompts.py).
 ```python
 from langchain.chat_models import ChatOpenAI
 from langchain.schema import SystemMessage, HumanMessage, AIMessage